Watch anglage training · Les Brenets · 4 participants

 This format is right if…

-You are starting out, changing careers, or need a longer framework to install the right habits without skipping steps.
+You are starting out, changing careers, or need more time and reference points to install the right habits without skipping steps.

 It is not the right entry point if you simply want to discover the workshop, or if your need is mainly a targeted refresher.